Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Implementation of Graph Theory on PTAs

 To evaluate the robustness and performance of our graph-based detection framework under varying observational and astrophysical conditions, $\{N_{\rm PTA},T_{\rm span},A_{\rm SGWB}\}$, we conduct a systematic scalability study.
 Specifically, we generate 10,000 realizations for each configuration while independently varying three key parameters around their fiducial values given in Table~\ref{tab:simulation_parameters}: $N_{\mathrm{PTA}} = \{20, 40, 60, 80, 100\}$ pulsars, $T_{\mathrm{span}} = \{5, 10, 15, 20, 25, 30\}$ years, and $A_{\mathrm{SGWB}} = \{1.0\times 10^{-16}, 2.5 \times 10^{-16}, 5.0 \times 10^{-16}, 7.5 \times 10^{-16}, 1.0\times 10^{-15}, 2.4 \times 10^{-15}, 5.0 \times 10^{-15}, 7.5 \times 10^{-15}, 1.0\times 10^{-14}\}$.

-Detection performance is evaluated using the feature-based strategy described in subsection~\ref{subsection:summary_statistics}.
-Figure~\ref{fig:scaling_properties} show the detection rate and the FAP of the pipeline with respect to $N_{\mathrm{PTA}}$, $T_{\mathrm{span}}$, and $A_{\mathrm{SGWB}}$.
-The FAP of common signal (red dash-dotted line in Figure~\ref{fig:scaling_properties}) is defined as the ratio of ${\rm Baseline}$ cases (pure noise) falsely classified as signal detection to the total number of ${\rm Baseline}$ realizations.
-The FAP is controlled below the $3\sigma$ level for all PTA configurations thanks to our voting system described in subsection~\ref{subsection:summary_statistics}.
+Detection performance is evaluated using the feature-based strategy described in subsection~\ref{subsection:summary_statistics1}.
+Figure~\ref{fig:scaling_properties} shows the detection rate and the FAP of the pipeline with respect to $N_{\mathrm{PTA}}$, $T_{\mathrm{span}}$, and $A_{\mathrm{SGWB}}$.
+The FAP of common signal (red dash-dotted line) is defined as the ratio of ${\rm Baseline}$ cases (pure noise) falsely classified as signal detection to the total number of ${\rm Baseline}$ realizations.
+The FAP is controlled below the $3\sigma$ level for all PTA configurations thanks to our voting system described in subsection~\ref{subsection:summary_statistics1}.

 The detection rate of the common signal is also defined as the number of CURN realizations successfully classified as signal detected divided by the total number of realizations that include the signal.
-This rate increases rapidly with PTA sensitivity, approaching 100\% for the fiducial parameters given in Table~\ref{tab:simulation_parameters}.
-The detection rate remains higher than $90\%$ for less sensitive PTA configurations, and the minimum number of pulsars needed to have $90\%$ chance of detection while keeping other parameters fixed to their fiducial values is $22$ pulsars (left panel of Figure~\ref{fig:scaling_properties}).
-The minimum observation time to pierce the $90\%$ level is $9.4$ years (middle panel of Figure~\ref{fig:scaling_properties}), while shorter observation time limits the detection chance, and it reaches only $15\%$ for $5$ years of observation.
-Naturally, SGWB with higher characteristic strain amplitude has a higher chance of detection than fainter signals, and the lowest strain amplitude to get $90\%$ detection rate of common signal is $1 \times 10^{-15}$ (right panel of Figure~\ref{fig:scaling_properties}).
+This rate increases with PTA sensitivity, approaching $\sim 90\%$ for the fiducial parameters.
+The minimum number of pulsars needed to have $90\%$ chance of detection while keeping other parameters fixed to their fiducial values is $78$ pulsars (left panel of Figure~\ref{fig:scaling_properties}).
+The minimum observation time to pierce the $90\%$ level is $16.5$ years (middle panel of Figure~\ref{fig:scaling_properties}), while shorter observation time limits the detection chance.
+Naturally, SGWB with higher characteristic strain amplitude has a higher chance of detection than fainter signals, and the lowest strain amplitude to get $90\%$ detection rate of common signal is $3 \times 10^{-15}$ (right panel of Figure~\ref{fig:scaling_properties}).